TaylorDesilets/K_Dim_RR_Code/README.md

 ---

-### 5. RealDatasetStudy.py: Running our 3 Settings on a real Actuary Dataset to Compare Performance
+### 5. RealDatasetStudy.py: Running our 3 Settings on a real Dataset to Compare Performance

 We apply our privatized multinomial logistic regression to a real-world dataset to model predictors for Car Crashes.
-The goal is to model injury severity while comparing:
+The goal is to model injury severity while comparing our 3 settings

-- Non-private estimation
-- Randomized response (RR) privatized estimation

 Injury severity is collapsed into three categories:
 - 0: low / no injury